-While it is clear that 2020 has presented us with many challenges, it is not clear what will take place over the remaining months leading up to an unprecedented election in November.
+While it is clear that the pandemic has presented us with many challenges, it is not clear what will take place over the remaining months leading up to an unprecedented election in November.
 Our goal is to turn these present challenges into long-term opportunities.

 In this article, we will address a few of the essential factors that will “supercharge” an advanced estate plan.